fulgencc/giphy-search-clone/README.md

 ## Tags
 Add some related tags when a user searches which can be clicked to search for GIFs with those tags.

-## Media Queries/Breakpoints for Dyanmic Grid
-I think it'd be cool to implement, but I didn't want this to take up all my time.
-I checked what GIPHY is doing and they don't have this feature either, so I decided to leave it out.